Projects per year

 Biography

-Dr. Yves-Heng Lim is a Senior Lecturer in Security Studies at the Department of Security Studies and Criminology, Macquarie University.
+Dr. Yves-Heng Lim is a Senior Lecturer in Security Studies at the School of International Studies, Discipline of Security Studies, Macquarie University.
 His research focuses on the balance of power in the Indo-Pacific, the evolution of China’s strategy, with a particular interest for China’s naval strategy, and international relations theory (realism and power transition theory).
 Yves-Heng is author of China’s Naval Power: an Offensive Realist Approach (Farnham: Ashgate Publishing, 2014) and of more than twenty peer-reviewed articles and book chapters.
 His works appeared in The Journal of Strategic Studies, The Journal of Contemporary China, Contemporary Strategy, and Asian Security.
-Yves-Heng has been the Learning and Teaching Coordinator/Director of Education and Employability for SSC since 2016.
+Yves-Heng was the Learning and Teaching Coordinator/Director of Education and Employability for Department of Security Studies and Criminology (now Discipline of Security Studies) betwee 2016 and 2024.
 He is a Fellow of the Higher Education Academy.

 Research interests